-What I’m doing is writing this in the parking lot of my elementary school while listening to Frank Ocean’s Blond for the first time in almost two years.
+What I’m doing is writing this in the parking lot of my elementary school while listening to Frank Ocean’s Blond, which is something I haven’t done in almost two years.
 The temperature dropped for the first time in weeks tonight so this feels as good a time as any to mourn my loses.
 To vacillate between first person and second while I try to find some kind of ground on which to stand.

 My best friend is going through some pretty serious growth spurts right now.
 She is a caterpillar dissolved by her own enzymes waiting to become something else, something better, something new.
 She is a turtle without a shell.
 Most days this summer we have driven each other around this town where we grew up and we have tried to laugh.
 We have always been good at laughing, we say, even when there’s been nothing else.
 We go to the coffee shop and our barista makes us the same drink and we try to write novels that people will want to buy because goddamnit we have dreams and what else can you do but try?

 Most days I hate a cliché and deploy a cliché all in the same breath.